-- Because we have become a public reporting company by means other than a traditional underwritten initial public offering, our stockholders may face additional risks and uncertainties. - The market price of our Common Stock is likely to be highly volatile, and you may lose some or all of your investment. - Volatility in our share price could subject us to securities class action litigation. - We may redeem unexpired warrants prior to their exercise at a time that is disadvantageous to investors, thereby making Public Warrants worthless.
+- Because we became a public reporting company by means other than a traditional underwritten initial public offering, our stockholders may face additional risks and uncertainties. - The market price of our Common Stock is volatile, and you may lose some or all of your investment. - Volatility in our share price could subject us to securities class action litigation. - We may redeem unexpired warrants prior to their exercise at a time that is disadvantageous to investors, thereby making Public Warrants worthless.